It's Easy to Enrol

 • Describe identifying characteristics of four different disease carrying agents of specified farm animals.

-• Classify commonly occuring pests and diseases of three different animals, into their taxonomic classes.
+• Classify commonly occurring pests and diseases of three different animals, into their taxonomic classes.

 • Describe the characteristics of viruses, using illustrations and a report.